Ulithi: World War II

 Sorlen Island and the north anchorage of Ulithi atoll, late 1944.

-Early in the Second World War, the Japanese had established a radio and weather station on Ulithi and had occasionally used the lagoon as an anchorage, but had abandoned it by 1944.
-As the operations of the United States Navy (USN) moved west across the Pacific, the USN required a more forward base for its operations.
+Early in the Second World War, the Japanese established a radio and weather station on Ulithi and had occasionally used the lagoon as an anchorage, but abandoned it by 1944.
+As the operations of the United States Navy (USN) moved west across the Pacific, the navy required a more forward base for its operations.

-Ulithi was ideally positioned to act as a staging area for the USN's western Pacific operations.
+Ulithi was ideally positioned to act as a staging area for the navy's western Pacific operations.
 The anchorage was large and well situated for a base, but there were no port facilities to repair ships or resupply the fleet.
 The US Navy built the very large Naval Base Ulithi that operated in 1944 and 1945.